dhkdn9192/data_engineer_career/README.md

   - What is HCatalog?
 - Apache Kafka
   - [Is it better to have more partitions in Kafka?](interview/hadoop/kafka_too_many_partitions.md)
-  - zookeeper's role in Kafka
+  - Zookeeper's role in Kafka
   - ISR (In Sync Replica)
   - At least once delivery, Exactly once delivery
   - Lambda architecture with Kafka